phac-nml/biohansel/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Bio_Hansel's documentation!
+Welcome to Bio_Hansel's Read the Docs!
 ======================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: User Documentation: